slatedocs/slate/source/includes/_entity-value-changes.md

 This is especially useful for tracking progress through statuses (e.g. Lead --> Closed Won).

 **Note:**
-Only default fields (e.g. Status) have their historical values tracked; user-created fields cannot track historical values.
-You can see if a field can track historical changes by looking at the `track_changes` attribute in the [field resource](#get-fields).
+Not all fields can track historical changes; you can see if a field does so by looking at the `track_changes` attribute in the [field resource](#get-fields).
 The API will return an appropriate error if the field doesn't support historical tracking.

 ## The field value change resource